Step 5: How to create a portfolio website that impresses hiring managers

 - Create a top-level page that houses a collection of smaller portfolio pages on a per-project basis.

-We’ll focus on the first approach to keep things simple and straightforward.
+We’ll focus on the first approach to keep things straightforward.

 Project Conclusion: This is where you outline the impact of your efforts for this particular project.
 The introduction covered the problem you set out to solve, and the project highlights touched on the actions you took and important lessons learned.
 This section wraps it up with next steps and the ever-present “so what?”